Song of myself

 Illumination, direction, song.”

-A fusion of introspective folk and psychedelia, Cheval Sombre’s contemplative music seeps deep into your soul, transmuting the very essence of its being and rendering it irrevocably and ineffably changed.
-Indeed, through the understated simplicity of his hushed, raw vocals and elegant open-tuned acoustic guitar, majestically counterpointed by the swelling arrangements of Sonic Boom’s keyboards and Gillian Rivers and Yuiko Kamakari’s strings, the resultant effect is to be transported unto the sphere of the timeless, a revelatory place of inner sanctuary and meditative light:
+Indeed, Cheval Sombre’s contemplative music—a fusion of introspective folk and psychedelia—seeps deep into the soul, rendering it irrevocably altered.
+Through the understated simplicity of his hushed, raw vocals and elegant open-tuned acoustic guitar, majestically counterpointed by the swelling arrangements of Gillian Rivers’ strings and Sonic Boom’s keyboards, the resultant effect is to be transported into a timeless realm of light and inner sanctuary:

 Music doesn’t have to be so ambitious all the time.
 Once a lovely element is discovered, I say let it ring out for a while—allow the listener to get acquainted with it, to enjoy it, to lean on it.
 No need to take it away and replace it with all kinds of technical flurry.
 There is a place in music where we might suggest something eternal, a refuge—something to rely on.

-In an updated guest interview for The Culturium, Cheval Sombre gives an intimately compelling account of the inspiration and creative processes behind his two companion pieces and the way in which, when listened in conjunction, a mysterious and magical convergence ensues.
-Jump to questions specifically pertaining to Time Waits for No One and Days Go By.
+In an updated guest interview for The Culturium, Cheval Sombre gives an intimately compelling account of the inspiration and creative processes behind his three companion pieces and the way in which, when listened in conjunction, an alchemical convergence ensues.
+Jump to questions specifically pertaining to Time Waits for No One, Days Go By and Althea.

 PM: You live in the Hudson River Valley region of upstate New York.
 Could you speak of the effect of being so close to nature, specifically water, and the way in which it infuses your work?